Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 • Solution implementation and integration costs involve setting up the solution, integrating it with your existing systems, and making it functional.

-Training and change management that your team will require comes with a price, but necessary to help your team make a smooth transition from legacy systems.
+• Training and change management that your team will require come with a price, but they are necessary to help your team make a smooth transition from legacy systems.

 Measuring benefits